-Insurance policy: Once you have submitted the first five satisfactory reflections with a passing grade, you can skip the last two.
+Insurance policy: Once you have submitted the first five reflections with a passing grade, you can skip the last two.

-4. Case or Policy Advocacy Presentations (15% of your course grade)
+5. Expert memos (10% of your course grade)

-Throughout the semester, each students will give one short pre-recorded video presentation.
-You can either (a) present a background case for a course module or (b) advocate for a policy on a specific issue.
-For background cases, you fill us in on the relevant details around a given current or recent case (see the schedule below).
-For policy advocacy, your task is to advocate for a particular policy from the point of view of a given country's government, citizens, or another relevant group as assigned on Canvas.
-Advocacy presentations are scheduled in groups of 3 or 4 students, but your presentation will be your individual work.
-You will sign up for date and topic at the beginning of the semester and submit a memo one week in advance of the presentation.
-Your assignment grade is based on the quality of your memo (5% of your course grade) and the structure and quality of your presentation (10% of your course grade).
-Plan 5-6 hours to prepare and record your presentation.
+Throughout the semester, you will research a specific topic and submit a short expert memo on it.
+During class, you will serve as the resident expert on this topic, share some talking points with the class, and respond to questions.
+You can focus on either (a) a background case for a course module or (b) advocate for a policy on a specific issue.
+You will sign up for date and topic at the beginning of the semester and submit a memo one week in advance of the class meeting.
+Your assignment grade is based on the quality of your memo (5% of your course grade) and the structure and quality of your contributions during the class meeting (5% of your course grade).
+Plan 5-6 hours to prepare your memo.
 More information about the format of this assignment can be found on Canvas.